Classic Chocolate Cupcakes with Vanilla Frosting.

 - 4 - 5 cups (480-600g) confectioners' sugar

 - salt, to taste

-Pour/spoon the batter into the liners - fill only halfway to avoid spilling over the sides.
-Bake in batches for 18-19 minutes, or until a toothpick inserted in the center comes out clean.
+- Pour/spoon the batter into the liners - fill only halfway to avoid spilling over the sides.
+Bake in batches for 18-21 minutes, or until a toothpick inserted in the center comes out clean.
 Allow to cool completely before frosting.
-Mini cupcakes will take about 10 minutes, same oven temperature.

-Make the frosting: With a handheld or stand mixer fitted with a paddle attachment, beat the butter on medium speed until creamy - about 2 minutes.
-Add confectioners' sugar, cream, and vanilla extract with the mixer running on low.
+- Make the frosting: With a handheld or stand mixer fitted with a paddle attachment, beat the butter on medium speed until creamy - about 2 minutes.
+Add 4 and 1/2 cups confectioners' sugar, cream, and vanilla extract with the mixer running on low.
 Increase to high speed and beat for 3 full minutes.
-Add more powdered sugar if frosting is too thin or more cream if frosting is too thick.
+Add up to 1/2 cup more confectioners' sugar if frosting is too thin or another Tablespoon of cream if frosting is too thick.
 Add a pinch of salt if frosting is too sweet.

-Frost cooled cupcakes however you'd like.
+- Frost cooled cupcakes however you'd like.
 I used Wilton 1M piping tip.
 There may be leftover frosting depending how much you use on each cupcake.
 Decorate with sprinkles, if desired.
-Store cupcakes in an airtight container at room temperature for up to 2 days and in the refrigerator up to 5.
+Leftover prepared cupcakes can be stored covered tightly at room temperature for up to 3 days or in the refrigerator up to 5 days.